pjotrp/guix-notes/WORKFLOW.md

 ## GNU Guix

 [GNU Guix](http://gnu.org/software/guix) is the package manager of the GNU Project.
+The Guix project originated from the work done on the [Nix](https://nixos.org/nix/) package manager.
+There are some misconceptions here.
+In a way, Guix is to Nix what LDC is to Clang: both use the same low-level mechanisms (build daemon, LLVM), both share the same functional paradigm of software deployment, but the rest of the implementation and philosophy is different.
+There is no anymosity between the projects and they still share work and ideas.
+Both packagers give full control over the software dependency graph and aim for software deployment done right with killer features.

-Originally Guix forked the build/install daemon from the [Nix project](https://nixos.org/nix/).
-Guix has morphed into a substantial project in its own right with its own unique packaging system and related tools and with hundreds of committers and roughly 9,000 packages including a wide range of bioinformatics packages.
-GNU Guix can be deployed on any existing Linux distribution (I use Debian) and provides rigorous and robust controls of dependency graphs.
+Today, GNU Guix (heading for 1.0 release) is a substantial project with its own unique packaging system and related tools and with hundreds of committers and roughly 9,000 packages including a wide range of bioinformatics packages.
+GNU Guix can be deployed on any existing Linux distribution without interference (I use Debian) and provides rigorous and robust control of the dependency graph.

+We deploy some massively complicated software deployments using development, testing, staging and production environments with and without containers.
+Because of GNU Guix I can sleep at night :).

 <a id="orgd727637"></a>